KredensKuchenny/Rubber-Ducky-using-RP2040/README.md

 - **Special Key Simulation**: Supports sending special key combinations such as `CTRL+C`, `ALT+TAB`, `ENTER`, and more.
 - **Configurable Input**: The input is read from a `script.txt` file, which can contain both text and key combinations.
 - **USB HID Compatibility**: Works with USB HID devices to simulate a real keyboard.
-- **Built-in Safety Mechanism**: A fuse mechanism (on pin GP29) prevents execution if the fuse is not intact, indicated by a flashing red LED.
+- **Built-in Safety Mechanism**: A fuse mechanism (on pin GP29) prevents code execution if the fuse button is pressed, indicated by a flashing red LED.

 ### Requirements:
 - Microcontroller with HID support